-(a) Each agency shall develop policy and procedures on the use of force, which is consistent with local, state and federal laws.
+- 3.3 Use of Force. - a.
+Each agency shall develop policy and procedures on the use of force, which is consistent with local, state and federal laws.
 In any case where force is used, a written and signed report shall be made by the employee to the Officer-in-Charge or designee, who shall review the report, have an investigation made when warranted, and shall approve or disapprove the force used.
 All such written reports shall be retained in a file.
-An inmate involved in a "Use-of-Force" incident shall be examined by a physician or other medical personnel, as soon as practical following the incident.
+An inmate involved in a "Use-of-Force" incident shall be examine d by a physician or other medical personnel, as soon as practical following the incident.
 Acknowledgment of the medical examination shall be annotated on the "Use-of-Force" report.
-The results of the examination shall be documented in the inmate's medical file.

-- (b) Chemical agents and electronic weapons shall only be used with caution by employees trained in it's use, when use of force is necessary, when this level of force is the least likely to cause injuries to staff or inmates, and only if in compliance with and if authorized by the policy and procedure directives for the facility.
+The results of the examination shall be documented in the inmate's medical file. - b.
+All authorized weapons shall only be used with caution by employees trained in its use, when use of force is necessary, when this level of force is the least likely to cause injuries to staff or inmates, and only if in compliance with and if authorized by the policy and procedure directives for the facility.
 In all cases where chemical agents or electronic weapons are used on inmates, each inmate shall be examined by a physician or other medical personnel as soon as practicable.
-Acknowledgment of the medical examination shall be annotated on the Use-of-Force report. - (3.04) No Officer-in-Charge or other employee shall knowingly permit any subordinate, inmate, or other person to commit any act or engage in any conduct, which would violate these standards. - (3.05) All correctional officers and juvenile detention officers shall be in the process of obtaining certification and be certified within six months of employment.
-The Officer-in-Charge or designee will inspect all personnel records to confirm compliance with Criminal Justice Standards and Training and Department of Juvenile Justice Certification. - (3.06) Employees shall make a complete written report to the Officer-in-Charge or designee on all unusual incidents that occur during a tour of duty.
-Examples: - (1) Assault/battery by an inmate on an employee or another inmate; - (2) Any occasion in which an employee discharges firearms or uses chemical agents; - (3) Attempts by inmates to bribe an employee; - (4) Escapes or attempted escapes; - (5) Death, serious illness or serious injury; and - (6) Strikes, riots, and other disturbances.
+Acknowledgment of the medical examination shall be annotated on the Use-of-Force report. - 3.4 No Officer-in-Charge or other employee shall knowingly permit any subordinate, inmate, or other person to commit any act or engage in any conduct, which would violate these standards. - 3.5 All correctional officers and juvenile detention officers shall be in the process of obtaining certification and be certified within six months of employment.
+The Officer-in-Charge or designee will inspect all personnel records to confirm compliance with Criminal Justice Standards and Training and Department of Juvenile Justice Certification. - 3.6 Employees shall make a complete written report to the Officer-in-Charge or designee on all unusual incidents that occur during a tour of duty.
+Examples: - a.
+Assault/battery by an inmate on an employee or another inmate; - b.
+Any occasion in which an employee discharges firearms or uses chemical agents; - c.
+Attempts by inmates to bribe an employee;

+- d.
+Escapes or attempted escapes;

+- e.
+Death, serious illness or serious injury; and

+- f.
+Strikes, riots, and other disturbances.